Vishvam10/Vishvam10/README.md

 <br>

-- 📗 I'm a pre-final student pursuing 2 degrees at the same time :
+- 📗 I'm a final year student pursuing 2 degrees at the same time :
   - A BSc. in Data Science and Programming from **IIT Madras** and
   - A BTech. in Computer Science from NIIT University
-- 👉 I have 1.5+ years of experience as a **Fullstack Developer**
+- 👉 I have 2+ years of experience as a **Fullstack Developer**
-- 📈 I’m currently exploring AI and ML
+- 📈 I’m currently exploring the field of AI, ML, Deep Learning and Reinforcement Learning
-- 💬 Ask me about web development, python, automating stuff and anime
+- 💬 Ask me about web development, machine learning, python, automating stuff and anime

 <br>